 Board Member: John P. Schmitz

-John served as White House Deputy Counsel to President George H.W.
-Bush between 1989 to 1993 during which time he worked extensively on the Clean Air Act Amendments of 1990, regulatory reform, and on issues related to German reunification.
-John accompanied President Bush on numerous trips to Germany where President Bush was honored as one of the “three fathers of freedom”, including Chancellor Kohl, and President Gorbachev.
-In 2008 John helped PBS Houston with their historical documentary on the fall of the Berlin Wall and German reunification by organizing and helping with interviews of prominent German political, academic and business leaders.
-John also worked in the Reagan Administration as Deputy Counsel to Vice President Bush between 1987 and 1989.
+Mr. Schmitz served as White House Deputy Counsel to President George H.W.
+Bush from 1989 to 1993, working extensively on the Clean Air Act Amendments of 1990, regulatory reform, and issues related to German reunification.
+He accompanied President Bush on numerous trips to Germany where President Bush was honored as one of the “three fathers of freedom” along with Chancellor Kohl and President Gorbachev.
+In 2008, he helped PBS Houston with its historical documentary on the fall of the Berlin Wall and German reunification by organizing and helping with interviews of prominent German political, academic and business leaders.
+Mr. Schmitz also worked in the Reagan Administration as Deputy Counsel to Vice President Bush between 1987 and 1989.

-In 1984, John was awarded a Robert Bosch Foundation Fellowship in Germany where he served at the Office of Bundestag Member Matthias Wissmann (Bonn) and the Office of General Counsel, Robert Bosch GmbH (Stuttgart).
+In 1984, he was awarded a Robert Bosch Foundation Fellowship in Germany where he served at the Office of Bundestag Member Matthias Wissmann (Bonn) and the Office of General Counsel, Robert Bosch GmbH (Stuttgart).
 After completing the fellowship, he returned to Wilmer Cutler Pickering as an associate before joining the Reagan Administration.
-He was also a research fellow at the California Institute of Technology Environmental Quality Lab in Pasadena, Calif., and a research assistant to Professors John Ferejohn and Morris Fiorina, Pasadena, Calif. and London, England where he interviewed members of Parliament.
+He was also a research fellow at the California Institute of Technology Environmental Quality Lab in Pasadena, Calif., and a research assistant to Professors John Ferejohn and Morris Fiorina, Pasadena, Calif. and London, England, where he interviewed members of Parliament.